-• An introduction to content aspect design

-- Effective & efficient content design (covering readability, understandability and accessibility issues) - Content classification & formats (encompassing text, images, audio, video, animations and multimedia - Authoring tools and content development applications - Creating multimedia content from existing material exploiting subtitling and synchronization, audio compression, multi platform delivery and packaging features; covering also language related issues, accessibility and traceability - Metadata at an overall level but also at a specific one especially for classification keywords and DRM specific metadata - Constraints coming form kind of terminal, fruition mode, connection bandwidth, content readability and understandability - Other issues including supported content and channel related content issues - References
+- An introduction to content aspect design - Effective & efficient content design (covering readability, understandability and accessibility issues) - Content classification & formats (encompassing text, images, audio, video, animations and multimedia - Authoring tools and content development applications - Creating multimedia content from existing material exploiting techniques such as subtitling and synchronization, audio compression and editing, multi platform delivery and packaging features; covering also language related issues, accessibility and traceability - Templating for automatic creation of content presentation, UIs etc. - Metadata at an broader and more detailed levels, especially for classification keywords, search ability and DRM specific metadata teaking into account international standards and best practices. - Constraints coming form kind of terminal, fruition mode, connection bandwidth, content readability and understand ability - Other issues including supported content and channel related content issues - References

-Exercises will be interleaved with training content and will be designed using content reported in DE8.1.1 - Content for Test Cases and Validation and available on the project website plus the info reported in DE8.5.1 - Collection of editorial formats and DRM rules for multi-channel that will help complete the process as well as cover the aspects of DRM and distribution-specialised editorial formats.
+Exercises will be assigned with training content and will be designed using content reported in DE8.1.1 - Content for Test Cases and Validation and available on the project website together with information reported in DE8.5.1 - Collection of editorial formats and DRM rules for multi-channel that will help complete the process as well as cover the aspects of DRM and distribution-specialised editorial formats.